aaron-G18/liri-node-app/README.md

 >
 >'OMDB_APIKEY=zzzzzz'

-(xxxxxx would be their node-spotify ID, yyyyyy would be their node-spotify secret, and zzzzzz would be their OMDB API key)
+(without the ' ', xxxxxx would be their node-spotify ID, yyyyyy would be their node-spotify secret, and zzzzzz would be their OMDB API key)

 **There are four main shell commands that can be entered to execute the app correctly.**